Ortaköy

 Ortaköy (/tr/, Middle Village) is a neighbourhood in the municipality and district of Beşiktaş, Istanbul Province, Turkey.
 Its population is 9,121 (2024).
 It is on the European shore of the Bosphorus.

 There are several educational institutions, such as Kabataş Erkek Lisesi and Galatasaray University, in Ortaköy.

 History

 During the 19th century the British writer Emilia Hornby rented a house in Ortaköy and left a vivid description of life there in her Constantinople During the Crimean War, published in 1863.

 The German architect Bruno Taut lived in a hillside house above Ortaköy that combined Japanese and European architectural styles to reflect his life in exile.

-George W. Bush gave a speech in Ortaköy at the Galatasaray University during the 2004 NATO Summit.
+US President George W. Bush gave a speech in Ortaköy at the Galatasaray University during the 2004 NATO Summit.

 Terrorism

 On 1 January 2017, Ortaköy was the scene of a deadly terrorist attack at the Reina nightclub, where hundreds of people were celebrating the New Year.
 Thirty-nine people lost their lives.
 The club was closed down and demolished in May 2017.